-In the era of present-day information explosion, videos can be the fastest and most effective way for you to train staff up on a new product, teach someone a process, or share information.
+In the era of the present-day information explosion, videos can be the fastest and most effective way for you to train staff up on a new product, teach someone a process, or share information.
 Among many types of videos, instructional videos are now becoming popular in every industry, namely technology, healthcare, advertising, and education.
 In today’s blog, I’m going to walk you through 4 types of instructional videos with screen recording and how to create them.

 4 Types of Instructional Videos with Screen Recording

-As its name implies, an instructional video with screen recording contains instructions to a large extent and uses a screen recorder to capture all the live actions on your screen.
+As its name implies, an instructional video with a screen recording contains instructions to a large extent and uses a screen recorder to capture all the live actions on your screen.
 More precisely, I’m going to introduce the 4 most common types of them including tutorial, training, presentation, and screencast videos.
 They are listed in the comparison table below.